-The Fund’s holding of SEMAFO Inc., a Canadian based mining company with production and exploration activities in West Africa, performed well in the last month.
-Shares of Kirkland Lake Gold Ltd., a gold producer operating in Canada and Australia, have underperformed in the last month.
+The Fund’s holding of Northern Star Resources, an Australian gold mining company with operations Australia and Alaska, performed well in the past month.
+Shares of OceanaGold Corporation, a Canadian gold mining company, underperformed in the past month.

-The Fund’s position in Medifast, Inc, a company that produces and sells products for weight loss, weight management, and healthy living, continued to perform well in the last month.
-The Fund’s holding of Cabot Oil & Gas Corporation, a leading independent natural gas producer with its entire resource base located in the continental United States, hindered the Fund’s performance in the past month.
-Each of Mastercard Inc. Class A and Alphabet Inc. Class A currently comprise more than 10% of the Fund’s net assets.
+The Fund’s position in UnitedHealth Group Inc., an American multination managed healthcare and insurance company, performed well in the past month.
+The Fund’s holding of Enova International, Inc., a consumer lending company, hindered the Fund’s performance in the past month.
+Each of Mastercard Inc. Class A and Alphabet Inc. Class A currently comprise more than 20% of the Fund’s net assets.